Marie Jackson Stuart: Activism

 Stuart was a founding member and organizer of the Empire State Federation of Women's Clubs, and served as secretary and organizer.
 She attended the 1913 convention in Buffalo, New York.

 By 1912, Stuart was president of the Harriet Tubman Neighborhood Club of New York.
-When Tubman died in 1913, the Club hosted a memorial for her passing and Stuart spoke at the service.
+When Tubman died in 1913, the Club hosted a memorial for her death and Stuart spoke at the service.
 Over the next two years under her guidance, the club raised money to build a monument over her unmarked grave in Auburn, NY.
 Stuart designed the marker.

 Stuart was involved with several organizations that focused on improving the lives of young Black women.
 She was part of the Brooklyn YWCA and directed at least one dramatic performance of young ladies.
 Stuart was tied to the White Rose Industrial Association and attended or performed at several of their functions.
 She sat on the board of the Union Rescue Home.